 Gemma: Never mind neo-communism or neo-anything else; we just believe the old saying that he who pays the piper calls the tune, and that’s usually true, isn’t it?

 Brian: Of course.
 But, well, when scare stories keep not turning out right, you’ve no alternative to believing what the majority of scientists say without worrying too much about who funds their budgets and pay.
 It’s what the academics sometimes call the coherence theory of truth – meaning coherence with well informed judgement.
 But while there’s some sort of consensus about feeding the Five Thousand as the joke goes, there’s none about what our neocortex linkups with the Cloud can do.
 Up to now the Net searches just give us all sorts of suggestions for research, which is fine I suppose, but then there’s more irritating adverts without getting us to think differently.
 We still have to try that for ourselves.
+The only thing is scientists here are still freer to talk about what goes on than the Chinese.

 Gemma: So, do you really – in your heart – believe what the Rational Optimists and scientists say?